Skip to content

 3. Permanent Exceptions Not Needing a Permit

-1. The following Motor Vehicles may operate on Sidewalks without a permit due to the specific service they provide:
+1. The following Vehicles may operate on Sidewalks without a permit due to the specific service they provide:

 4. Other Provisions

-1. An individual who applies for a permit to drive a Motor Vehicle on a Sidewalk shall describe, in the application for the permit, the authorized use, the route to be followed, the expiration period, and the purpose for traveling on the Sidewalk.
+1. An individual who applies for a permit to drive a Vehicle on a Sidewalk shall describe, in the application for the permit, the authorized use, the route to be followed, the expiration period, and the purpose for traveling on the Sidewalk.

-2. In order for an outside vendor or contractor to obtain a permit to operate Motor Vehicle on a sidewalk, the department or organizational unit receiving the services or sponsoring the event that requires the outside vendor or contractor shall request the permit.
+2. In order for an outside vendor or contractor to obtain a permit to operate Vehicle on a sidewalk, the department or organizational unit receiving the services or sponsoring the event that requires the outside vendor or contractor shall request the permit.

 5. Violations of Policy

-1. Any person may contact the Office of Commuter Services to report a violation of parking requirements, or the University Police dispatch to report a violation of requirements for driving a Motor Vehicle on a Sidewalk described in this policy.
+1. Any person may contact the Office of Commuter Services to report a violation of parking requirements, or the University Police dispatch to report a violation of requirements for driving a Vehicle on a Sidewalk described in this policy.

 3. Violation notices will be processed and settled through the Office of Commuter Services in accordance with the Utah Administrative Code governing parking violation notices.